ckarande/NodeGoat/README.md

 ### Getting a Copy of the Code

-Open a command prompt / terminal window and run the command below from the parent directory inside which you would like the NodejsGoat code copied
+Open a command prompt / terminal window and run the command below from the parent directory inside which you would like the NodejsGoat code copied.

 ```
 git clone https://github.com/OWASP/NodejsGoat.git